sternSargentRA/pyTM/Docs/source/linear_pred/lin_pred.rst

 Overview
 ============

-This lecture introduces a linear state space system
+This lecture introduces the linear state space system

 Easy to use and embodies a powerful theory of prediction

 A workhorse with many applications

-* representing dynamics of many higher-order systems
+* representing dynamics of many higher-order linear systems

 * predicting the position of a system :math:`j` steps into the future